Established in October 1945 in Quebec, Canada, FAO has been headquartered in Rome since 1951.

 It decides on all policy matters of the organization such as the

 - substantive orientation (Strategic Framework and Medium-Term Plan (MTP),

 - organization and structure (Constitution; “Basic Texts”) as well as

 Between sessions of the Conference, the FAO Council exercises governance and oversight over the organization.

 It consists of 49 members and is chaired by an Independent Chair of the Council (ICC).

 The work of the Council is supported by numerous committees.

-The voluntary contributions are granted by member states and other public and private bodies.
+The voluntary contributions are raised by member states and other public and private entities.

 FAO and Germany

-Germany is also a founding member of the Codex Alimentarius Commission (Codex Alimentarius Commission, CAC), in which international food standards are agreed.
+- Germany is also a founding member of the Codex Alimentarius Commission (CAC), where international food standards are agreed.